 Snug fit but still provides enough room for toe movement

-It may take some time adjusting to the 0 mm heel-to-toe drop for runners who are not used to that feature.
+It may take some time to adjust to the 0 mm heel-to-toe drop for runners who are not used to that feature.

 The New Balance 1080 models have always been an easy favorite by most runners.
 These running shoes are perfect to use as a daily trainer with their excellent cushioning system.
 The New Balance 1080 V10 running shoes have a Fresh Foam X midsole that delivers enhanced softness and a more energetic rebound than the previous 1080 models.

-One of the most lauded characteristics of this shoe is that it's super comfortable and can be used even in a long run without taking too much toll on the foot.
-It has a nice snug fit on the midfoot and a wide toe box that provides space for enough biomechanical movement.
+One of the most lauded characteristics of this shoe is that it's super comfortable and can be used even in the long run without taking too much toll on the foot.
+It has an excellent snug fit on the midfoot and a wide toe box that provides space for enough biomechanical movement.

-The engineered Hyperknit upper design is super comfy and stretchy which doesn’t feel constricting to the feet.
+The engineered Hyperknit upper design is super comfy and stretchy, which doesn’t feel constricting to the feet.
 This one-piece knit upper provides stretchability over the toes while you will notice that the sides are much more sturdy, this design allows extra support and security to the feet.
-It features an Ultra Heel design that makes it put on and removed, plus it comfortably wraps the back of the heel for a snug fit so it doesn’t slip off your foot and prevents unnecessary movements.
-2 different materials make up the outsole, the durable rubber material is placed on certain areas like the heel and toes wherein wear is more expected.
-While EVA material can be seen on the midfoot area for better traction and cushioning.
+It features an Ultra Heel design that makes it put on and removed, plus it comfortably wraps the back of the heel for a snug fit, so it doesn’t slip off your foot and prevents unnecessary movements.
+Two different materials make up the outsole– the durable rubber material is placed on specific areas like the heel and toes, wherein wear is more expected.
+In contrast, EVA material can be seen on the midfoot area for better traction and cushioning.